 You might ask, how do you define the best language to learn?
 Can we compare different languages and say some are better than others?
 While we agree that each language is unique and has its own cultural and linguistic value, it’s also worth noting that learning a new language includes a lot of work and effort, requiring us to spend some time doing research to find the most suitable one to learn.

-So in this article, we have concluded the 7 best languages that might interest you.
+So to save you the effort, we have concluded the 7 best languages that might interest you.
 Read on to see why we think they are the best!

 China is the most populous country in the world, with over 1.4 billion people.
 Mandarin Chinese is the only official language in China, making it one of the most widely spoken first languages in the world.
 In addition to China and Taiwan, Mandarin is also widely spoken in South Asian countries like Indonesia, Thailand, Malaysia, and Singapore.